 How army combat medic training is different from civilian EMS

-Army combat medics are trained to provide medical assistance in combat situations and can do trauma care that's beyond the scope of civilian medics with EMS or EMT training
+Army combat medics are trained to provide medical assistance in combat situations and can provide trauma care that's beyond the scope of civilian medics with EMS or EMT training

 This article was updated May 16, 2017

 Although there are similarities, army combat medic training and civilian medic training are two different things.
 The main difference between EMS/EMT training and army medic training is that army medics are trained to provide medical assistance in combat situations and can do trauma care that's beyond the scope of a civilian medic.

 However, there is more that separates military medics from their civilian counterparts.

 How army combat medics and EMTs are the same

 Army medics are trained to perform many of the same functions as civilian EMTs.
 (Photo/Wikimedia Commons)

 First, it’s important to understand where army medics and Emergency Medical Technicians overlap in their expertise.

 Like civilian medics, army combat medics can provide: